mmbman/Katagiri/index.md

 - [**Karma**](karma) (1980, 1987)
 - [**Lay Ordination Lectures**](lay-ordination) (1986)

-Readers should be aware that Katagiri Roshi’s discussion of topics is not limited to these talk series: because all Buddhist teaching is interrelated, these topics can and do come up anywhere in his talks.
+Readers should be aware that Katagiri Roshi’s discussion of topics is not limited to these talk series.
+Because all Buddhist teaching is interrelated, these topics can and do come up anywhere in his talks.

 ### Eihei Dōgen and *Shōbōgenzō*